-Recent and Relevant Accounting Pronouncements - The following recent pronouncements are relevant to Troops Direct:
+Recent and Relevant Accounting Pronouncements - The following pronouncements represent relevant current accounting guidance applicable to nonprofit organizations:

 In August 2016, the FASB issued ASU 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entities.
 The update addresses the complexity and understandability of net asset classification, deficiencies in information about liquidity and availability of resources, and the lack of consistency in the type of information provided about expenses and investment return.
-Troops Direct has adjusted the presentation of these statements accordingly.
+Troops Direct has adopted ASU 2016-14.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) - Accounting for Leases.
 The ASU increases transparency and comparability among organizations by recognizing lease assets and liabilities on the balance sheet and disclosing key information about leasing arrangements.
-The ASU is effective for fiscal years beginning after December 15, 2020, and early adoption is permitted.
+The ASU is effective for fiscal years beginning after December 15, 2021, and early adoption is permitted.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 The modified retrospective approach includes a number of optional practical expedients that entities may elect to apply.
 Troops Direct is currently assessing the impact that adoption of this ASU will have on its financial statements.